 Stipe (Stem): 12 cm long by 2 to 3 mm thick, equal to slightly enlarged at the base, pruinose, colored like the cap, staining blue where bruised.

 Microscopic features: Jet Black, 12 - 15 x 7 - 11 um, smooth, opaque, elliptical.
 With a germ pore.
 Basidia 4 spored, pleurocystidia fusoid-ventricose, cheilocystidia 12 x 4 um.

 Season: Found in early summer through late autumn.

-Habitat: Solitary to widely scattered or in groups on or near dung in pastures; widely distributed in the tropics and subtropics.
+Habitat and Distribution: Solitary to widely scattered or in groups on or near dung in pastures; widely distributed in the tropics and subtropics.
 It is fairly common along the Gulf Coast of the United States and also occurs Mexico, Hawaii, the Philippines, Australia, France, Brazil, and Bolivia.